ghun131/lago-modular-monolith/README.md

 The above code is excerpt from (routes.rb)[config/routes.rb] file.
 I have yet been able to separate `routes.rb` file and mount individual engines like what they did in [this sample](https://github.com/pinzonjulian/all_you_need_is_rails_engines)

-2. Most modular monolith is only isolate module at the server level but not database.
-I am not sure that multiple databases can work well with this code structure and how would we do migration with different databases
+2. Most modular monolith only isolate module at the code level but not database.
+There is a certain degree of anxiety for developers to move forward with modularity at database level by utilizing multiple database.
+What impact this structure would make for migration and deployment are still unknown?

 ## Boundaries by packwerk